lmagyar/homeassistant-addon-tailscale-beta/tailscale/DOCS.md

 <https://login.tailscale.com/>

-## Tailscale configuration

-1. Find your Home Assistant instance in the [Machines tab][tailscale_machines]
-1. Click on the **&hellip;** icon at the right side and select the **Edit route settings...** option
-   - The add-on exposes **Exit Node** capabilities that you can enable from your Tailscale account
-   - Additionally, if the Supervisor managed your network (which is the default), the add-on will also advertise routes to your **Subnets** on all supported interfaces, that you can enable from your Tailscale account
+The add-on exposes "Exit Node" capabilities that you can enable from your Tailscale account.
+Additionally, if the Supervisor managed your network (which is the default), the add-on will also advertise routes to your subnet to Tailscale.

+1. Navigate to the [Machines page][tailscale_machines] of the admin console, and find your Home Assistant instance.

+1. Click on the **&hellip;** icon at the right side and select the "Edit route settings..." option.
+The "Exit node" and "Subnet routes" functions can be enabled here.

-1. Click on the **&hellip;** icon at the right side and select the **Disable key expiry** option
+1. Click on the **&hellip;** icon at the right side and select the "Disable key expiry" option.
+See [Key expiry][tailscale_info_key_expiry] for more information.

 ## Add-on configuration